The Osmonds (musical): UK and Ireland tour (2022)

-U.S. premiere (2026)
+U.S. premiere (2027)

-The musical is set to make its American debut at the Covey Center for the Arts in Provo, Utah in March 2026, with an updated script, local cast and revamped staging.
+The musical was set to make its American debut at the Covey Center for the Arts in Provo, Utah in March 2026, with an updated script, local cast and revamped staging.
 Jay Osmond stated his intent to take the show on a "North American leg" of a tour.

+In January 2026, Osmond announced that the Covey Center had cancelled the production of the show and that Osmond would instead begin directly licensing the musical to community theater organizations and high schools, along with a different professional company.

+In April 2027, OFC Creations in Rochester, New York will be the first regional theater to produce the show in the United States.

 Musical numbers

 The musical features songs made famous by The Osmonds, including;